Digital Consultant & Director

 Developing and maintaining a visual identity which supports the attainment of business objectives is serious business.
 “Who are we?”
 “Where are we going?”.
 Questions like these can be addressed through brand identity, while an audience might even feel attachment or ownership over an organisation’s philosophy.
 In general a visual identity amounts to a logo and supporting devices which have been assembled within a set of brand guidelines.

 Two major intertwined components of your organisation’s visual identity.
 A logo and associated brand guidelines determine the course a website should take visually, so whether you have a website or not, approaching logo and website design in the one project is usually your best option.
-Where a good website has already been completed but it has been decided to update the brand, the website’s styling can generally be modified to accommodate the new brand’s colour palette and styling etc, though this is sub-optimal to designing the logo and website in unison.
+Where a good website has already been completed but it has been decided to update the brand, the website’s styling can generally be modified to accommodate the new brand’s colour palette and styling etc, though this is sub-optimal to one design agency designing the logo and website in unison.

 Want to talk Brand identity or Logo and website design ?